Discovering gravitational waveform distortions from lensing: A deep dive into GW231123

 \lettersection{Gravitational waveform distortions from lensing} Starting from an emitted \gls{GW} signal $h(t)$, the observed lensed waveform $h_{\rm L}(t)$ is obtained by propagating $h(t)$ through the curved spacetime defined by the lens.
 Assuming linear perturbations, weak-field gravity, and a lens much smaller than the source--observer distance, this propagation is conveniently solved in Fourier space.
-Lensing acts like a transfer function between the emitted and observed signals, $F(f)=\tilde h_{\rm L}(f)/\tilde h_{\rm U}(f)$, where the amplification function $F(f)$ is defined by the Kirchhoff diffraction integral:
+Lensing acts like a transfer function between the frequency-domain emitted $\tilde h(f)$ and observed signals $\tilde h_{\rm L}(f)$, $F(f)=\tilde h_{\rm L}(f)/\tilde h(f)$, where the amplification function $F(f)$ is defined by the diffraction integral~\cite{Takahashi:2003ix},

-which integrates the time delay $t_d$ accumulated by the lensed signal over all paths from source to observer.
-Here $\vec\theta_\mathrm{S}$ is the source position, $\vec\theta$ the angular position on the lens plane, and $\tau_D=\frac{D_{\rm L} D_{\rm S}}{c D_{\rm LS}}$ is a reference time related to the angular diameter distances to the lens, the source, and between the lens and the observer, respectively.
+which integrates the time delay $t_d$ accumulated by the lensed signal over all paths from source to observer and accounts for their possible interference and diffraction.
+Here $\vec\theta_\mathrm{S}$ is the source position, $\vec\theta$ is the angular position on the lens plane, and $\tau_D=\frac{D_{\rm L} D_{\rm S}}{c D_{\rm LS}}$ is a reference time related to the angular diameter distances to the lens $D_{\rm L}$, the source $D_{\rm S}$, and between the lens and the observer $D_{\rm LS}$, respectively.
 The frequency dependence of $F(f)$ produces the characteristic waveform distortions in $h_{\rm L}(t)$.

 The nature of these distortions depends on the lens profile and the source-lens configuration.
 Recent studies have developed efficient numerical methods to solve the diffraction integral for different lens classes~\cite{Wright:2021cbn,Cheung:2024ugg,Villarrubia-Rojo:2024xcj}.
-Observationally, the strongest distortions arise when repeated chirps from a strongly lensed \gls{GW} source interfere, while in the deep wave-optics regime diffraction effects are mild, with $\lim_{f\to0}F(f)=1$.
-This interference regime can be modeled accurately using the stationary phase approximation (SPA)~\cite{Ezquiaga:2025gkd}, yielding
+Observationally, the strongest distortions arise when repeated chirps from a strongly lensed \gls{GW} source interfere~\cite{Lo:2024wqm,Ezquiaga:2025gkd}, while in the deep wave-optics regime diffraction effects are mild, with $\lim_{f\to0}F(f)=1$~\cite{Takahashi:2003ix}.
+This interference regime can be modeled accurately using the stationary phase approximation~\cite{Ezquiaga:2025gkd}, yielding